 Years ago when our kids graduated high school John and I took them on a rite of passage weekend.
 Part of the weekend was shark fishing—which ended with only one nibble and a whole lot of seasickness for Jamon.
 Quite a miserable memory yet one told fondly.
 We also arranged for personal time with members of Cross Movement, who are friends of our family.
 We also prepared personal envelopes which were assignments they needed to complete over the weekend as a way to recognize that they were no longer students and minors but adults.
 This was the rite of passage.
 We were acknowledging that they now had to make adult decisions, particularly an adult decision about their faith.

 I love rites of passages.
 This should be a much larger part of church ministry to youth.
-I have many soapbox moments about this strong belief over at Wild Frontier.

 One of the envelopes was entitled “This Weekend is Not for Liars.”
 This is what I wrote for them including a story that still strikes me raw.
 It is from the beloved Brennan Manning who lived his life pretty raw which is why he was so beloved.

 This weekend is not for liars.
 Once again, we are providing the safest environment to reflect upon your life as well as give you some of the best memories which will become some of the best stories you will ever tell.
 Especially to your children.
 You are a man now (Brenda chokes up at that thought) and we want to give you more tools to make you the best man possible.